 So are psychiatrists simply not treating hypomania?
 Hardly.
 Are they treating hypomania exactly as they would be treating mania?
 That’s worth exploring.

 The pioneering diagnostician Emil Kraepelin identified hypomania in his classic 1921 work, but few have written about it since.
-A Jan 10, 2011 PubMed search revealed only 1059 entries for hypomania, up from the 659 from five and a half years before, but obviously well short the 31,870 hits for mania and 251,868 for depression.
+A Jan 10, 2011 PubMed search revealed only 1059 entries for hypomania, up from the 659 from five and a half years before, but obviously well short of the 31,870 hits for mania and 251,868 for depression.
+As of June 30, 2016, we are up to 1,520.
 A seminal 1976 article by Goodwin, Gershon, and Dunner proposed a new bipolar II diagnosis that would incorporate hypomania, but it took until 1994 for the DSM to get with the program.

 In recent years, Akiskal, Hirschfeld, Angst, Cassano, and others have more closely examined the phenomenon of hypomania, as well as the populations in which they occur.
 Their findings suggest that instead of just two percent bipolars in the general population evenly divided among Is and IIs, we may have as many as six percent, nearly all of them bipolar IIs or people with depression who have some hypomanic features.